52North/sos4R/README.md

 ## Demo

-sos4R can used to download observation data or build user interfaces for requesting and rendering time series observatoins.
+sos4R can used to download observation data or build user interfaces for requesting and rendering time series observations.
 The screenshot below shows a demo Shiny application, which you can run locally with

 ``` r